ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

 \subsection{Qualitative experimental results}

 In this section, the qualitative experimental results of pose tracking based on the prior polygon map are provided.
 At first, based on the experimental configurations for self-recorded datasets and publicly available datasets, the corresponding prior polygon maps for the proposed ERPoT are obtained.
-Subsequently, the pose tracking process based on these prior maps is executed and illustrated in Fig. \ref{experiment_qualitative}.
+Subsequently, the pose tracking process based on these prior maps is carried out and illustrated in Fig. \ref{Fig_16}.

-For Self dataset-01, the process of pose tracking is represented by the three left subfigures in Fig. \ref{experiment_qualitative}(a), and the obtained trajectory is smooth.
-As shown in the right subfigure in Fig. \ref{experiment_qualitative}(a), the obtained 2D scan information is enough to describe the surrounding environmental information, including vegetation and buildings, which has a good matching relationship with the prior polygon map.
-Furthermore, within the Self dataset-02 environment, which includes uphill and downhill terrains, the proposed approach, while estimating only the 3-DoF $(x, y, \theta)$ of the pose, can still accurately estimate the pose during uphill and downhill movements, as demonstrated by the smooth trajectory in the Fig. \ref{experiment_qualitative}(b).
+For Self dataset-01, the process of pose tracking is represented by the three left subfigures in Fig. \ref{Fig_16}(a), and the obtained trajectory is smooth.
+As shown in the right subfigure in Fig. \ref{Fig_16}(a), the obtained 2D scan information is sufficient to describe the surrounding environmental information, including vegetation and buildings, which has a good matching relationship with the prior polygon map.
+Furthermore, within the Self dataset-02 environment, which includes uphill and downhill terrains, the proposed approach, while estimating only the 3-DoF $(x, y, \theta)$ of the pose, can still accurately estimate the pose during uphill and downhill movements, as demonstrated by the smooth trajectory in the Fig. \ref{Fig_16}(b).

 On the other hand, for the KITTI00 dataset, our proposed ERPoT can realize effective and reliable pose tracking, even in scenarios where the collection platform navigates at high velocities within road environments.
-This capability is evident from the smooth trajectory illustrated in Fig. \ref{experiment_qualitative}(c).
-In addition, in Fig. \ref{experiment_qualitative}(d), for the handheld data collection platform, the smooth pose estimation result can also be obtained.
+This capability is evident from the smooth trajectory illustrated in Fig. \ref{Fig_16}(c).
+In addition, in both Fig. \ref{Fig_16}(d) and Fig. \ref{Fig_16}(e), for the handheld data collection platform with different LiDAR sensors, the smooth pose estimation result can also be obtained.

-Drawing from the aforementioned qualitative experimental outcomes, the proposed approach ERPoT has demonstrated its capacity to achieve effective and reliable pose tracking across various data collection platforms equipped with a range of LiDAR sensors in different environments.
+Drawing from the aforementioned qualitative experimental outcomes, the proposed approach ERPoT has demonstrated its capacity to achieve effective and reliable pose tracking.